in pursuit of presence

 (2024 - ongoing)

-a body of work in progress made in response to research undertaken as part of my postgraduate degree in contemporary art and archaeology. ongoing research explores ancestral lineage, narratives of women lost in the archives and the ways in which the ‘in-between’ of past and present can be materialised.
+practice-based and theoretical research for the project explores ancestral lineage, narratives of women lost in the archives and the ways in which the ‘in-between’ of past and present can be materialised.

 restricted breath